 A value of 1 in the Title Presence Indicator subfield indicates that a Title Length subfield and a Title subfield are present in the EBCS Termination Info subfield.
 A value of 0 indicates that a Title Length subfield and a Title subfield are not present in the EBCS Termination Info subfield.

-A value of 1 in the Destination Address Presence Indicator subfield indicates that a Destination Address Type subfield and a Destination Address subfield are present in the EBCS Termination Info subfield.
-The value of 0 indicates that a Destination Address Type subfield and a Destination Address subfield are not present in the EBCS Termination Info subfield.
+A value of 1 in the Negotiation Address Presence Indicator subfield indicates that a Negotiation Address Type subfield and a Negotiation Address subfield are present in the EBCS Termination Info subfield.
+The value of 0 indicates that a Negotiation Address Type subfield and a Negotiation Address subfield are not present in the EBCS Termination Info subfield.

 The Request Method subfield indicates the request method to request an extension of the EBCS traffic stream identified by the content ID contained in the Content ID subfield.
 The encoding of the Request Method subfield is defined in Table 9-397d (Request Method subfield encoding).